Moments that some thought unimaginable. Here are some of the building blocks at CHILD, and the joy we experience every day:

 Engagement: Upon his entry to CHILD, he announced "I am sad, I am always sad.
 I am not happy, so I do not smile, I do not like to smile".
 By the school year’s end, this pre-teen could be seen engaging with his peers and involved in classroom discussions.
 Pride in his accomplishments was evidenced in frequently seen smiles.
 He has found reasons for happiness.

-Another affirmation from a classroom team:
+Another success story from a classroom team:

 Flashback: The referring school district described this child as one who refused to take direction and would not sit at a desk; further, it was reported he would yell and scream, run in continuous circles and head butted up to 100 times in a school day.